aastha51551/TSS-2023/Dive Deep into App Development/Week 1/Installation.md

 </li>
 </ol>
 <br>
-Rest all the issues will be taken up separately
+Rest all the issues will be taken up separately on whatsapp and MS Teams

 <h3>The program can also be run through the Android Studio app.</h3>